 Rudolph, J. M. & Dollaghan, C. A. (2017).
 The finite verb morphology composite: Values from a community sample.
 Seminar presented at the Annual Convention of the American Speech-Language-Hearing Association, Los Angeles, CA, November 2017.

 Rudolph, J. M. & Campbell, T., & McGlothlin, J. (2017).
 The Speakeasy app: A feasibility study.
-Flash session presented at the Annual Convention of the American Speech-Language-Hearing Association, Los Angeles, CA, November 2017.
+Technical session presented at the Annual Convention of the American Speech-Language-Hearing Association, Los Angeles, CA, November 2017.

 Rudolph, J. M. (2017).
 Socioeconomic status: Associations with language ability in kindergarten-age children.
 Poster presented at the 2017 Biennial Meeting of the Symposium for Research in Child Development, Austin, TX, April 2017.